 The practice analysis survey results provide the blueprint for core and specialty area assessments.
-These assessments are currently being developed by subject matter experts in student affairs, including in functional areas, with the guidance of a psychometrician (testing and measurement specialist).
+These assessments were developed by subject matter experts in student affairs/services, including in functional areas, with the guidance of a psychometrician (testing and measurement specialist).

 What is the code of ethics?

-A new organization will be established to manage general and specialty area certifications--the Higher Education Consortium for Student Affairs Certification.
-This Certification Consortium will have formal relationships with student affairs associations collaborating to develop certification content, while also functioning as its own independent, 501(c)6 organization.
-The Certification Consortium will provide tools and resources for potential certificants.
-However, it will not provide professional development.
+A new organization was established to manage core and specialty area certifications--the Higher Education Consortium for Student Affairs Certification.
+This Certification Consortium has formal relationships with the student affairs associations that collaborated to develop certification content, while also functioning as its own independent, 501(c)6 organization.
+The Certification Consortium provides tools and resources for potential certificants.
+However, it does provide professional development.

-The Certification Consortium will have its own governance structure, leadership, staff, and processes.
+The Certification Consortium has its own governance structure, leadership, staff, and processes.